CSISS/cc/docs/index.md

 IRIS: Similar with CHORDS, COVALI can load the sensor network of [IRIS (Incorporated Research Institutions for Seismology)](https://www.iris.edu/hq/).
 It can visualize the distribution of IRIS sensor networks and clicking on each sensor will give the observation data captured by the sensor.

-### Roaming
+## 3.3 Roaming

 ![roam](ccportal.gif)

+After the data is loaded, users can browse and compare the data in details from whatever scales and angles they think will help understand the data.
 COVALI has different projection options and 3-D view to enable multi-perspective viewing the data.
 Users can switch projection or dimension by clicking the selection button at the right-bottom.

 ![globe](cc-3d.gif)

-### Search Data
+## 3.4 Search Data

-#### search in UCAR server
+### 3.4.1 search in UCAR server

 COVALI integrates a catalog service which hosts the metadata of ASR (Arctic System Reanalysis) products.
 Users can choose the "CSISS Catalogue (UCAR/RDA)" in the field of catalog to search.
 The search function allows users to specify their interested spatial extent and temporal period to narrow down to their interest data.

 ![ucar](search_ucar.png)

-#### search in the public folder
+### 3.4.2 search in the public folder

 COVALI supports searching among the local files stored in the public folder and the upload_file folder.
 Notice: the spatial and temporal filters are not working for local files (because there is no metadata).